youngbryanyu/titan-health-app/README.md

 ## Workspace Setup
 To clone the repository onto your local machine, run `git clone https://github.com/yyu2002/Titan_Health_App.git` in the directory you want the repository to be cloned into.

 We used [yarn](https://yarnpkg.com/) as the package manager for our application.
 Install yarn by running `npm install yarn`.
 We will be managing the versions of node modules separately for front and backend.
-Next, navigate to both the `/backend/` and `/frontend/` directories run `yarn` in both to install all the necessary node module dependencies. <ins>If you accidentally ran `yarn` in the root directory instead of in the `/backend/` and `/frontend/` directories, delete the `/node_modules` directory and `yarn.lock` files and make sure to run `yarn` in the proper directories.<ins>
+Next, navigate to both the `/backend` and `/frontend` directories run `yarn` in both to install all the necessary node module dependencies. <ins>If you accidentally ran `yarn` in the root directory instead of in the `/backend` and `/frontend` directories, delete the `/node_modules` directory and `yarn.lock` files and make sure to run `yarn` in the proper directories.<ins>

 ## Running the Application

 ### Running the Backend (Server)
-Navigate to the `/backend/` directory.
+Navigate to the `/backend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.

 ### Running the Frontend (Client)
-Navigate to the `/frontend/` directory.
+Navigate to the `/frontend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.

 ## Development

 For more details on how to use yarn as a package manager, see the [yarn CLI documentation](https://classic.yarnpkg.com/lang/en/docs/cli/).

 ### Installing New Modules (Dependencies)
 To install a new dependency required, navigate to either the frontend or backend directory, then run `yarn add <module_name>` to install the new module in its desired location.
+Make sure to not install dependencies in the project root directory, but rather in either the `/frontend` or `/backend` directories.
+If you accidentally ran installed a dependency in the root directory instead of in the `/backend` and `/frontend` directories, delete the `/node_modules` directory and yarn.lock files and make sure to run `yarn add ...` in the proper directory.

 ### Pushing New Changes
 Before pushing any changes and making a pull request, run the following: